lexoyo/www.stastic.net/_posts/2019-08-28-how_to_access_my_website_.md

 ![Github project settings, "Github pages" section](https://www.stastic.net//assets/2019-08-03-571685.png)

-Next you probably want to know how to access your website's admin (Stastic editor), then take a look at the section "[How to access Stastic admin?]".
+Next you probably want to know how to access your website's admin (Stastic editor), then take a look at the section "[How to access Stastic admin?](/docs/how-to-access-stastic-admin)".